ShixiangWang/sigminer/README.md

 ## LICENSE

-MIT © 2019 Shixiang Wang, Geoffrey Macintyre, Xue-Song Liu
+© 2019 Shixiang Wang, Xue-Song Liu

+**This software is free to researchers and not commercially available without consent**.